Dieline Tutorial – How To Create A Dieline for Your Product Package Design

 Free Bonus: You can download the layered Illustrator editable PDF Dieline of the Wrigley’s 5 Gum box (size 16mb) if you want to see how it’s done.

-If you’re comping a pre-existing package the quickest way to make a dieline is to just break it down flat and then scan it.
+If you’re comping a pre-existing package the quickest way to make a dieline is to just break it down flat and then scan it at 300dpi.
 Bring the scan into Adobe illustrator and start making your dielines right on top of the scan.
 Of course, you’ll want to be monitoring your progress by making real world measurements of the package and then comparing that to your dieline in progress.
 Even if you are going to be making minor adjustments to the width, height and depth, scanning and tracing a pre-existing package can be a real time saver.
 It also guarantees that your orientations are correct.

 If you need to build from scratch you’ll start by translating your paper measurements and prototypes into basic blocks.
 Now, before you get too deep into the dieline, print out a hard copy sample.
 Wrap the printed label around the container or cut out the box, fold it and tape it together.
 If you botched your measurements you’ll find out right way and save yourself a bigger headache down the road.